dijital20/pytexas2022-data-types/Notes.md

 ## Mapping - `dict`

 Use a `dict` when...
-- You need to relate some immutable value to another value.
+- You need to relate some unique value to some other value.
-- Where the number and structure of the immutable values are dynamic.
+- Where the number/type of the unique values are dynamic.

 ```python
 >> enterprise_role_map = {